 Short Langtang Trek (7 to 8 Days)

-A shorter itinerary typically costs USD 600 to 950, depending on whether you trek independently or with support.
+A shorter itinerary typically costs USD 600 to 950, depending on the level of support and services arranged.

 Permits and transport remain fixed, so the main source of savings comes from fewer accommodation nights and meals.
 However, shorter schedules often require longer daily walking hours and provide less time for acclimatization.

-This option suits trekkers with limited vacation days and strong fitness levels.
+This format suits trekkers with limited vacation days and strong fitness levels who still want guided support on the trail.

 Standard Langtang Trek (10 Days)